lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 compression is needed to reduce the header size.

 The {{rfc8724}} defines SCHC, a header compression mechanism for LPWAN network based on a static context.
+The section 5 of the {{rfc8724}} explains the architecture where compression and decompression are done.
 The context is known by both ends before transmission and the way it is done is out of the scope of this document.

 SCHC compresses and decompresses headers based on shared contexts